 - Sometimes temporary ink marks are made on the skin.
-Ask the radiation therapist if you can wash these off or if you need to keep them until the full course of treatment is finished.
-The ink can be redrawn during the course of treatment, but it will gradually fade.
+Ask the radiation therapist if you can wash these marks off or if need to keep them until the end of the treatment.
+The ink may be redrawn during the course of treatment, but it will gradually fade.

-- For image-guided radiation therapy, you may have a small surgical procedure to insert markers (usually gold grains) into or near the cancer.
+- To help with image guidance, you may have a small surgical procedure to insert markers (usually made of gold) into or near the cancer.
 These internal markers can then be seen on scans during the treatment.

-If you are having image-guided radiation therapy, the radiation therapists will take x-rays or a CT scan to make sure you are in the same position you were in during the planning session.
-They may move the table or physically move your body.
+Positioning you for treatment – If you are having image-guided radiation therapy, the radiation therapists will take x-rays or a CT scan to make sure you are in the same position as you were during the planning session.
+This may mean moving the table or your body.
 They will check the scans straightaway and make any adjustments needed.

-The treatment itself takes only a few minutes, but each session may last around 15–25 minutes because of the time it takes the radiation therapists to set up the equipment and put you into the correct position.
+The treatment itself takes only a few minutes, but each session of EBRT may last around 10–40 minutes because of the time it takes the radiation therapists to set up the equipment, place you into the correct position and then do the CT scan.
 The first session may take longer while checks are performed.
 You will be able to go home once the session is over.

 Some people who have treatment to the head say they see flashing lights or smell unusual odours.
 These effects are not harmful, but tell the radiation therapists if you have them.

-EBRT does not make you radioactive because the radiation does not stay in your body after each treatment session.
+Taking safety precautions – EBRT does not make you radioactive because the radiation does not stay in your body after each treatment session.
 You will not need to take any special precautions with bodily fluids (as you would with chemotherapy).
-It is safe for you to be with family, friends, children and pregnant women, and for them to come to the radiation therapy centre with you.
+It is safe for you to be with other people including children and pregnant women, and for them to come to the radiation therapy centre with you.
 However, they cannot be in the room during the treatment.

 During planning and treatment, you may need to have some of the following tests to show the exact position and shape of the cancer.
 Your treatment team will explain what to expect from each test, or you can call Cancer Council 13 11 20 for more information.

-X-ray – Intense but low-energy radiation passes through the body and creates an image on x-ray film, with black areas representing soft tissues and lighter areas showing denser tissues, such as bones.
+X-ray – Intense but low-energy radiation passes through the body and creates an image on x-ray film, with darker areas representing soft tissues, and lighter areas showing denser tissues, such as bones.